Unusual wave-packet spreading and entanglement dynamics in non-Hermitian disordered many-body systems: The entanglement dynamics

-Having in mind how diffusion occurs in non-Hermitian systems with non-reciprocal hopping, we proceed to the analysis of how the entanglement entropy $S_{\rm tot}(t)$ evolves in time in such systems.
-We employ the same many-body Hamiltonian (\ref{ham_mp}) as in the analysis of diffusion, while the initial (many-body) wave packet is chosen to be the following {\it density wave} form (or N\'eel form in the pseudo-spin language \cite{panda}):
+Having in mind how wave packet spreads in non-Hermitian systems with non-reciprocal hopping, we proceed to the analysis of how the entanglement entropy $S_{\rm tot}(t)$ evolves in time in such systems.
+We employ the same many-body Hamiltonian (\ref{ham_mp}) as in the analysis of wave packet spreading, while the initial (many-body) wave packet is chosen to be the following {\it density wave} form (or N\'eel form in the pseudo-spin language \cite{panda}):

-where on the right hand side of the equation we have employed the computational basis $|n_1 n_2 \cdots n_L\rangle$; $n_j=0,1$ represents occupation of the $j$th site.
+where on the right hand side of the equation we have employed the computational basis $|\nu\rangle=|n_1 n_2 \cdots n_L\rangle$; $n_j=0,1$ represents occupation of the $j$th site. \footnote{ We assume that our particles are hard-core bosons unless otherwise mentioned; cf. Appendix \ref{app_fermi}. }

-The entanglement entropy $S_{\rm tot}(t)$ can be found by tracing out ``a half'' of the system; i.e., we divide the system of length $L$ into two subsystems $A$ and $B$ of length $L/2$, where a site $j$ in $A$ satisfies $j\in j_A=\{1,2,\cdots, L/2\}$, while in $B$ $j$ satisfies $j\in j_B=\{L/2+1,L/2+2,\cdots, L\}$.
+The entanglement entropy $S(t)$ can be found by tracing out ``a half'' of the system; i.e., we divide the system of length $L$ into two subsystems $A$ and $B$ of length $L/2$, where a site $j$ in $A$ satisfies $j\in j_A=\{1,2,\cdots, L/2\}$, while $j$ in $B$ satisfies $j\in j_B=\{L/2+1,L/2+2,\cdots, L\}$.
 We then, by tracing out the subsystem $B$, calculate the entanglement entropy $S_A (t)$ for the subsystem $A$.
 To concretize this procedure, we employ the density matrix,

 and perform its partial trace: